-Dept. and Centre for the Study of Religion,123 St. George St., Toronto, ON.
-M5S 2E8, (416) 946-3347, amira.mittermaier@utoronto.ca
+Religion/NMC, Dept. and Centre for the Study of Religion, Jackman Humanities Building, Rm.
+332, 170 St. George Street, Toronto, ON M5R 2M8

+☎ (416) 946-3347 Fax: (416) 978-1610 amira.mittermaier@utoronto.ca

-Undergraduate Studies (Eberhard-Karls-Universität, Tübingen), MA(Columbia), Ph.D.
+Undergraduate Studies (Eberhard-Karls-Universität, Tübingen), M.A.
+(Columbia), Ph.D.
 (Columbia).
 Areas of research: modern Islam, Sufism; postcolonialism and modernity in the Middle East; anthropology of religion; anthropology of the imagination.

-Recent Publications: "The Book of Visions: Dreams, Poetry, and Prophecy in Contemporary Egypt" (2007), "(Re)Imagining Space: Dreams and Saint Shrines in Egypt" (forthcoming), Dreams that Matter: Imaginations in Contemporary Egypt (forthcoming with University of California Press).
+Recent Publications: "The Book of Visions: Dreams, Poetry, and Prophecy in Contemporary Egypt" (2007), "(Re)Imagining Space: Dreams and Saint Shrines in Egypt" (2008), Dreams that Matter: Egyptians Landscapes of the Imagination (forthcoming with University of California Press, in press).